GarthDB/hubitat-unifi-access/README.md

 * Create a new virtual device using the driver
 * Update the preferences for the device:
   * "The API host address of the Unifi Access Controller (e.g. https://console-ip:12445)" is usually the API of the controller.
 See the Unifi Access Open API documentation for details on "Obtain Your Hostname".
 It should contain `https://` and the port (e.g., `:12445`).
-  * "The API token for the Unifi Access Controller" is something that can be generated in the Unifi Access App.
-It needs the correct permissions to be able to unlock and view the lock status.
-See the Unifi Access Open API documentation for details on "Create API Token & Download API Documentation"
+  * "The API token for the Unifi Access Controller" can be generated in the Unifi Access App.
+It needs the correct permissions to unlock and view the lock status.
+See the Unifi Access Open API documentation for details on "Create API Token & Download API Documentation".
   * "The ID of the door to control" can be obtained using the Open API to get a list of available doors and their corresponding IDs.
-See the Unifi Access Open API documentation for details on "Fetch Devices"
+See the Unifi Access Open API documentation for details on "Fetch Devices".

 ## Capabilities